Neurocrine Biosciences Inc at Goldman Sachs Global Healthcare Co

-Kyuwon Choi - Goldman Sachs Group Inc., Research Division - Equity Analyst
+Paul Choi - Goldman Sachs Group, Inc., Research Division - Equity Analyst

+Okay.
+We will continue with the next session.
 Good morning, everyone.
-I'm Paul Choi, the U.S. mid-cap biotechnology analyst.
-And with me is Corinne Jenkins from the team.
-We're very pleased to host Neurocrine Biosciences with the next session here.
-To my left is Kevin Gorman, CEO; and to his left, Matt Abernethy, CFO.
-I think this is relatively a well-known company, but let's, Kevin, kick off with some brief introductory remarks.
-And then we'll go into Q&A after that.
+I'm Paul Choi, the SMid cap biotechnology analyst here at Goldman Sachs.
+I'm very pleased to host in our next session Neurocrine Biosciences.
+Joining us from management is Kevin Gorman, the CEO; and we are also pleased to have Eiry Roberts, the Chief Medical Officer, with us here as well from the West Coast.
+It's early there.
+So we certainly appreciate both of you joining us here for our morning session.

+As with the prior sessions here at the Goldman Sachs conference, I'll kick it off with some introductory remarks, and then I'll turn it over to Kevin, after which we'll go into the Q&A session.
+If along the way, if any clients or investors have questions for Neurocrine, please feel free to submit them through the Goldman Sachs Research portal, and time permitting at the end, we'll read 1 or 2 questions and we'll let the company respond to them.
+Alternatively, you can e-mail the questions to me directly.
+And again, if we have a minute or 2 at the end, we

 |Access to All Earning Calls and Stock Analysis